 Stage 2 – “Minutes 2 and 3” The Growth Stage

 In stage 2, a home’s construction materials and content contribute to the rapid growth of smoke, flames and gases.
 Curtains, fabrics, bedding and furniture begin erupting into flames and the fire spreads more rapidly.

 The fire in this stage begins to spread in basically two ways:

 - Flames spread by direct contact – the flame is directly touching the next item to burn.

-- Autoignition, where an item or object spontaneously burst into flames when the temperature gets so hot.
-A wall, a piece of furniture or other items just burst into flames without having any flames touching them.
+- Autoignition – where an item or object spontaneously bursts into flames when the temperature gets too hot: a wall, a piece of furniture or other items just burst into flames without having any flames touching them.

 In this stage, the smoke layer gets lower and lower and when it reaches the top area of doorways it begins to draft into other rooms and hallways.
 If the home is two stories and the fire started on the first floor it will then begin to progress up the stairway to the second floor, carrying hot heated air and deadly gases.
 The smoke level may fill entire rooms or reach down to just a couple of feet from the floor very quickly.